Te Whare Waiutuutu Kate Sheppard House

 Step into the home of Kate Sheppard, iconic leader of Aotearoa New Zealand’s women’s suffrage movement.
 Visit the museum to discover how Kate lived, worked, and campaigned, and enjoy the extensive peaceful gardens.

-View on mapThe story
+View on mapThe significance of Kate Sheppard House

 This gracious four-bedroom villa was the hub of the bold and subversive fight for women’s suffrage in Aotearoa.
 Kate Sheppard, charmingly persuasive and politically astute, coordinated the movement from her family home.
 Here she planned speeches and wrote vast numbers of letters, pamphlets and articles.